renovatebot/renovate/docs/usage/configuration-options.md

 ### authType

-This can be used with `token` to create a custom http `authorization` header.
+This can be only used with `token` to create a custom http `authorization` header.

 Don't set `authType=Bearer`, it's the default.